ViggoJahr/soccer-prediction-project/report.md

 ### 3.2 Error distribution
 **Key insight – Draws are the pain‑point**
-* 65 % of true draws are predicted as Away Wins
-* 35 % are predicted as Home Wins
-* < 1 % are predicted as draws

-This single class accounts for the majority of the macro‑recall deficit.

 ![Confusion matrix](docs/results/random_forest/random_forest_confusion_matrix.png)

 The matrix confirms the "draw problem":
 * **352 / 1 319 (27 %)** draws are called **Away Win**; **195 / 1 319 (15 %)** become **Home Win**.
 * Only **311** draws are caught correctly → recall = 0.24 (see Section 3.1).
-Addressing this single class would lift macro‑recall by ~13 pp.

 ### 3.3 Probability quality